 - Other variations: Add 2 tablespoons of dry white wine for zest, or 1 teaspoon of black/cayenne pepper for some heat.

 Don't just stop here.
 Make our other delicious recipes!

 - Kale Salad with Walnuts and Creamy Avocado Dressing

 - Shrimp and Beetroot Green Salad

 - Parsley and Lemon Moroccan Carrot Salad

-Great news, you have made it this far which means you probably made or are making this no mayo honey mustard recipe!
+Made this light mustard sauce or any of my recipes?
 It would go a long way if you could leave a ⭐rating on the recipe card or comment in the comments section below.

 Healthy Honey Mustard Dressing - no mayo